geekyhbar/HA-kubernetes-ansible/README.md

 # HA-kubernetes-ansible

+Forked version with an emphasis on Ubuntu Xenial (instead of CentOS) running in Vagrant libvirt (instead of VirtualBox) boxes.

 Ansible playbook to create a Highly Available kubernetes cluster using latest release 1.x on Bare metal system(CentOS-7.x).
 Ansible version "2.1.2" is require to use this playbook.